 - Most Indian cities lack the infrastructural and technological wherewithal.

 Air pollution has severe implications.
 No one can deny that.
 We are well aware of its consequences, but our efforts to control it are minimal.
 Various steps taken or should be implemented by the both central and state Governments of India to control air pollution in Indian cities have been highlighted in the previous sections.
-We should also contribute at a personal level to ward off this evil because small steps have the potential to bring mighty changes.
+Additionally, we should also contribute at a personal level to ward off this evil because small steps have the potential to bring mighty changes.